 So, why the bad marks from defenders of the evangelical Reformed tradition, for Paul: A Biography?
 For those who believe in the imputation of Christ’s righteousness, N. T. Wright sends up red flags.
 This “righteousness of God,” which is alien to fallen humans, is applied, or “imputed,” to the Christian believer, as an expression of the love of God, through Jesus’ sacrificial death at Calvary.
 We as fallen, sinful human creatures, stand condemned before a Holy God, unless this Holy God, does something new on our behalf.
 The teachers of the Reformation contended that Christ indeed did such a thing, through this concept of the righteousness of God, being imputed to us.
 This righteousness thus declares the undeserving sinner to be justified by faith and faith alone, through grace and grace alone.
 Imputation is therefore considered to be the hallmark of true Gospel doctrine.

 To Wright’s most conservative critics, Wright’s casually dismissive attitude towards this doctrine of imputation makes him just as complicit in attacking the Bible, as Wright’s liberal critics!
 To be fair, Wright does not hammer on this “anti-imputation” theme, as much as he has often expounded it in his more academic writings.
-Furthermore, not all of Wright’s critics lump him in a totally pejorative category, despite disagreements.

 But neither does Wright, even in Paul: A Biography, seek to offer much irenic comfort to his Reformed critics, a recurring weakness in Wright’s work, in my view, though Roman Catholic and Eastern Orthodox readers will find some reassurance in N.T.
 Wright, in their respective understandings of Paul.
 Wright’s approach is not completely of disagreement with, but rather one of relative indifference to, classic Reformation theology, which is enough to isolate N.T.
 Wright from the most conservative corners of the evangelical movement.
 Though greatly softened in Paul: A Biography, there is still a polemical edge in this popular work of Wright’s, that seeps through from time to time.
+As Briones argues in his review, hyperlinked above, Wright often redefines the meaning of classic Reformed Scriptural terminology, in a way that can easily confuse the reader.
+Furthermore, Charles Lee Irons, under supervision by my New Testament instructor at Fuller Seminary, Donald Hagner, has issued a significant challenge to Wright’s definition of “the righteousness of God” as being nearly exclusively synonymous with God’s “covenant faithfulness.”

 If imputation is not critical for Paul’s message of the Gospel, then what does N.T.
 Wright say is critical for Paul’s message?
 For N.T.
 Wright, Paul’s central theme is that God, through His faithfulness to His covenant with Israel, has now extended that same covenant, with those same covenant promises, to the Gentiles, in Jesus Christ.
 For Wright, the Reformation emphasis on the human sinner, receiving a declaration of being made righteous, so that we might be reconciled to God, is a fine message, and does play some type of role in Paul’s thought, but it is not the central idea that catapults Paul’s ministry.
 Instead, the Good News of the Gospel that Paul preaches is grounded upon the reality that God faithfully keeps his promises to the covenant people of Israel, and then brings the Gentiles in, to enjoy those same promises as well.